kthib16/portfolio/_posts/2017-11-12-learning-math-again.md

 thumbnail-path: "img/typing.gif"
 ---

 I used to be a pretty decent student.
 I got A's in all of my classes and Math was no exception.
 But then I went to college and became a liberal arts major and out went any math I had picked up in my 22 years of life.
-Now that I'm learning java, I'm realizing that I'm using parts of my brain that I haven't used in a long, long time.
+Now that I'm learning JavaScript, I'm realizing that I'm using parts of my brain that I haven't used in a long, long time.

 &nbsp;